AskitEndo/PokedexDB/README.md

 # PokédexDB

-PokédexDB is a web application that allows users to fetch Pokémon information based on user input.
-It utilizes data from [PokeAPI](https://pokeapi.co/) to provide comprehensive details about various Pokémon species.
+PokédexDB is a web application that allows users to fetch Pokémon image based on user input.

 ## Features